Metanorma: Aequitate Verum

 Anchor ID syntax

-Anchor IDs of any type (cross-references, items, bibliographies, etc.) are directly converted into XML, and therefore must not contain the following:
+Anchor IDs of any type (cross-references, items, bibliographies, etc.) are ultimately converted into XML, and therefore should not contain the following:

 • colons;